 - Audio stories can benefit from field recordings, livening up what would otherwise be people droning on.

-- I once did a radio story at a craft fair; when I asked a women to describe how she weaves a basket, I got the microphone in close so we could hear the crackle of the reeds and twigs she was manipulating with her fingers, along with her words.
+- I once did a radio story at a craft fair; when I asked a woman to describe how she weaves a basket, I got the microphone in close so we could hear the crackle of the reeds and twigs she was manipulating with her fingers, along with her words.

 The media component might be a video (about 2.5 minutes) documenting, for example, the recovery of an injured athlete, or showing freshmen moving into the dorms, or Homecoming Weekend.